onurersen/onurersen.github.io/about.md

 ---
 <p></p>

-In the past, I was very active on social networks.
-I had account on Facebook, Twitter, Instagram etc. but now I prefer to concentrate on living a real life.
-Before moving to the Netherlands, I traveled quite some for business which gave me the opportunity to discover places, people and nature.
+In the past, I was quite active on social networks.
+I had account on Facebook, Twitter, Instagram etc. but now I prefer to concentrate on offline way of  living more.
+Before moving to the Netherlands, I traveled some for business which gave me the opportunity to discover places, people and nature.

 ![moorea](/img/about/tahiti.jpeg)
 ---